-Stop crime with Business Watch Programs
+Stop crime with Business Watch programs

 Because of their location, some organizations can be easy targets for burglary and vandalism.
 Business Watch programs, similar to Neighborhood Watch groups, seek to reduce commercial crime and the fear of crime for both business owners and customers.
 While the concept is not new, it may benefit from revitalization to support the reduction of crimes against your property.